ScottLabUCB/FEM/README.md

 The workflow is as follows:

-1 - use dm4Reader to read in and name a stack of .dm4 files \\
+1 - use dm4Reader to read in and name a stack of .dm4 files \par
   Ex: test = dm4Reader();

 2 - create a full mask and ring mask from the mean stack image with RealspaceLattice01; see mask.png for full mask example